AnarchyNinetyNine/alx-system_engineering-devops/command_line_for_the_win/README.md

 1. **Establishing Connection to Sandbox via SFTP**:
    - Opened a terminal/command prompt.
-      - Used SFTP command-line tool to connect to the sandbox environment using provided credentials.
+      - Used `sftp 2323ef2c367a@2323ef2c367a.392759df.alx-cod.online` to connect to the sandbox environment using provided credentials.

 2. **Navigating and Uploading**:
    - Navigated to the directory where the screenshots were located on the local machine.